XiangruiCAI/vimrcs/README.md

     sh install.sh

 NOTE: the users needs install `git bash` on windows (it is usually installed along with `git`).
 The above commonds can run in `git bash` with out any modification.

+## Project structure

+- `.vimrc`: configuration file that will be put in `~/`.
+- `basic.vim`: basic configuration.
+- `extended.vim`: extended configuration.
+- `filetypes.vim`: configuration for different file types, such as for tex and python.
+- `vimrc.plugin`: plugins managed by `vim-plug`.
+- `plugin_config.vim`: configuration for plugins.
+- `neocomplcache.vim`: configuration for neocomplcache, imported by `plugin_config.vim`.
+- `install.sh`: installation script.

 # Shortcuts